rgeraldes24/solc/docs/contracts/inheritance.rst

 Inheritance
 ***********

-Solidity supports multiple inheritance including polymorphism.
+Hyperion supports multiple inheritance including polymorphism.

 Polymorphism means that a function call (internal and external) always executes the function of the same name (and parameter types)